The groups $G$ satisfying a functional equation $f(xk) = xf(x)$ for some $k \in G$: Acknowledgments

 \section{Acknowledgments}

 SG and DB acknowledge the support of the Australian Research Council Discovery Grant DP190100450.
 TB acknowledges the support of projects P29931 and AR561 of the Austrian Science Foundation FWF.
 DB acknowledges support by the RWTH Aachen University Scholarship for Doctoral Students.
 The research of JF was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 286237555 – TRR 195.
+We thank Mike Newman for his helpful comments and for verifying that $3$-groups of order dividing $3^{10}$ are $J$-groups.
 This research project arose from a problem posed at the CMSC Annual Research Retreat in 2018.
 We thank the CMSC for its support.
+Finally, we thank the referee for their careful reading of the paper and helpful comments, and Rafael Dahmen for spotting a minor error in Lemma~\ref{L9}.